levantamdhcn/aws-workshop/content/4-createpipelinecomponents/4.2-createcodedeployymlfile/_index.md

 chapter : false
 pre : " <b> 4.2 </b> "
 ---
-In this step, we will create a appspec.yml file which used by AWS CodeDeploy to manage the deployment process.
+In this step, we will create a appspec.yml file which used by AWS CodeDeploy to manage the deployment process. appspec.yaml is not always required for AWS CodeDeploy.
+It's only necessary for "Application" deployment type.

 {{% notice info %}}
 Remember, this is a YAML file, so the formatting must be consistent (otherwise the build will fail).
+{{% /notice %}}

 Some documents we can refer:
 - [CodeDeploy AppSpec file reference](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html)
 - [AppSpec File structure](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure.html)
 - [AppSpec 'hooks' section](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html)
-{{% /notice %}}

 #### Create **appspec.yml** file